Tenza/configurations/ArchLinux Installation/README.md

 </VirtualHost>
 ```

+Now make sure to listen to the 443 port.
+> sudo nano /etc/httpd/conf/httpd.conf
+Add: Listen 443

-If you want to map to another port, for example 1337, just change the above virtualHost port and `nano /etc/httpd/conf/httpd.conf` and add `Listen 1337`.
+If you want to map to another port, just change the virtualHost port and the listen port.

-Now, this should be working for HTTPS only, for an easier access, we can redirect the port 80 to the port 443 with the following host in `/etc/httpd/conf/extra/httpd-vhosts.conf`:
+For an easier access, we can redirect the port 80 to the port 443 with the following host:
+> sudo nano /etc/httpd/conf/extra/httpd-vhosts.conf`:

 ```
 <VirtualHost *:80>